-- Assessment of whether the Group's revenue recognition accounting policies relating to multielement arrangements complies with Australian Accounting Standards. - For a sample of contracts, we tested the allocation of the revenue to separately identifiable components of multiple-element arrangements by assessing the individual fair value of performance obligations and historical pricing arrangements. - For a sample of contracts, we assessed whether the revenue recognition criteria relevant to each element in the multiple-element arrangements had been met which included the determination of whether the performance obligation associated with the relevant licensed software had been met in the correct reporting period. - For a sample of fixed price contracts, we assessed whether the accounting treatment adopted by the Group was appropriate.
-We agreed variations to the contracts to supporting documentation and assessed the Group's stage of completion calculation. - Assessment of the adequacy of the related disclosures within the financial report.
+- Assessment of whether the Group's revenue recognition accounting policies relating to multielement arrangements complied with Australian Accounting Standards. - For a sample of contracts, we tested the allocation of the revenue to separately identifiable components of multiple-element arrangements by assessing the individual fair value of performance obligations and historical pricing arrangements. - For a sample of contracts, we assessed whether the revenue recognition criteria relevant to each element in the multiple-element arrangements had been met which included considering whether the performance obligation associated with the relevant licensed software had been met in the correct reporting period. - Assessment of the adequacy of the related disclosures within the financial report.